Vorkytaka/hors/README.md

 To use this package you need to create a `Hors` object with list of `TokenParser` and list of `Recognizer`.
-Out of the box there is rich collection of both types.
+Out of the box there is rich collection of both types, see `Recognizer.all` and `TokenParsers.all`.

 Base example looks like this: